Category E felonies are the least serious class of felony crimes in Nevada. A conviction is punishable by

 - A first or second offense of marijuana possession of more than one (1) ounce.5

-Nevada courts grant probation to defendants convicted of category E felonies.
-This means the judge will suspend a jail sentence as long as the defendant stays out of trouble and fulfills other court-ordered requirements.
+Nevada courts grant probation to you if you are convicted of a category E felony.
+This means the judge will suspend a jail sentence as long as you stay out of trouble and fulfill other court-ordered requirements.

-- one to four (1 -- 4) years in Nevada State Prison, and
+- one to four (1 – 4) years in Nevada State Prison, and

 - a fine of up to $5,0007

 For certain charges of first- or second-time recreational drug possession (NRS 453.336), the judge will impose a deferral of judgment if you plead

 When a judge imposes a sentence range for a Nevada felony conviction, the minimum time cannot exceed 40% of the maximum time.
 For example, if a judge orders someone to a maximum prison term of four (4) years, the minimum time must be no more than 19.2 months, which is 40% of four (4) years.8

 Category E felony convictions can usually be sealed two (2) years after the case closes.
-But the case can never be sealed if it involved
+Though the case can never be sealed if it involved